Marine Corps Recruit Depot Museum, San Diego

 MCRD is significant not only for its architecture, but for its long history and ties to San Diego.
 Opening in 1921 as Marine Base San Diego, the Marines have served in this same location for close to a century.

-Today, MCRD San Diego recruits and trains men that enlist in recruiting districts west of the Mississippi River to become Marines.
+Today, MCRD San Diego recruits and trains men that enlist in recruiting districts west of the Mississippi River and women from across the United States to become Marines.
 MCRD also is home to Drill Instructor School, Recruiters School, and the 12th Marine Corps District.